 Hey guys!
-Over the next month, I will be taking a look at each team’s players to watch out for going into the 2018-19 fantasy hockey season: The 31 in 31 daily segment.
+Over the next month, I will be taking a look at each team’s players to watch out for going into the 2019-20 fantasy hockey season.
 This analysis features everything from surefire studs, to sleepers, to streamers, deeper league holds, even to rookie-eligible prospects that may make an appearance at some point this season.
 Please let me know if you guys enjoy this type of material!
 Reminder that the stat totals are from last season.
 Last year my previews went alphabetically, but this year we’re going to go division-by-division, starting with the top team.
 On our 16th stop on the 31 in 31 tour, we crack open the Atlantic Division with the President’s Trophy-winning Tampa Bay Lightning!
 It is no secret this team has a chip on its shoulder heading into this season, looking to take care of some unfinished business.
 With a few nice low-risk deals made this off-season, the Lightning look ready to dominate again.